liuqi/kubeflow-on-vsphere-docs/docs/source/model-serving.rst

    "Sklearn", "Pass", "On a stick!"
-   "Tensorflow", "Pass", "If we took the bones out," "PyTorch", "Not Pass [insufficient CPU]", "On a stick!"
+   "Tensorflow", "Pass", "If we took the bones out," "PyTorch", "Pass", "On a stick!"
    "Paddle", "Pass", "On a stick!"
    "XGBoost", "Pass", "On a stick!"
    "LightGBM", "Pass", "On a stick!"
    "Transformer", "Not test", "On a stick!"
    "Rollout", "Pass", "On a stick!"

-* Custom Model InferenceService: [To do]
+* Custom Model InferenceService: XXX

 .. code-block:: bash
     :linenos: